codr7/g-fu/v1/doc/doom_fire_kata.md

         ...
 ```

 Once particles are faded and moved, its time to generate console output.
-We start by adding the bottom row to the index and moving the cursor home, then pick the right color and print a blank for each particle last-first.
-Before exiting, the frame rate is recorded.
+We start by adding the top row to the index and moving the cursor home, then pick the right color and print a blank for each particle last-first.
+Before exiting, the output is flushed and average frame rate recorded.

 ```
     ...